amplication/amplication/README.md

 Amplication Client is the front end of the platform that provides you with an easy-to-drive UI for building your next low-code application.
 The client is based on React, Apollo client, Primer components, React Material Web Components, Formik, and more.

-# Beta version
+# Version one

-Amplication is currently in Beta version.
-This means that we are still working on essential features like production-ready hosting, migrations, and stability to our console.

-How does it affect you?
-Well... mostly it doesn't.
-Every app generated using Amplication platform contains popular, documented, secured, and supported production-ready open-source components & packages.
-Your app is stable, scalable, and production-ready you can deploy and rely on.
-You can read more about the generated app and its stack in our [Getting Started documentation](https://docs.amplication.com/docs/getting-started).
+Amplication is currently in its Version 1.
+This is the first major release of Amplication with enterprise grade production readiness & scale.
+In this version we have launched many new features and have done enhancement in the current ones.
+You can checkout features earlier in the readme file.

 # Support